Blaizzy/mlx-embeddings/docs/Manpage.md

   Include the RuboCop cop name for each violation in the output.
 * `--display-filename`:
   Prefix every line of output with the file or formula name being audited, to make output easy to grep.
+* `--display-failures-only`:
+  Only display casks that fail the audit.
+This is the default for formulae.
 * `--skip-style`:
   Skip running non-RuboCop style checks.
 Useful if you plan on running `brew style` separately.
 Enabled by default unless a formula is specified by name.
 * `-D`, `--audit-debug`: